boostercloud/booster/docs/chapters/02_getting-started.md

 ### 1. Create the project

 First of all, we will use the Booster generators to create a project.
-Run this command `boost new:project boosted-blog` and follow the instructions.
+Run this command `boost new:project boosted-blog --interactive` and follow the instructions.
 After some prompted questions, the CLI will ask you to select one of the available providers to set up as the main provider that will be used.

 ```shell